iSagnik/Coding-Practice/README.md

 # Coding-Practice
-Collection of solved coding challenges from various places
+Collection of solved coding challenges from various places.